Nucleus .Net Core CMS

 Nucleus supports multiple hosting environments, database providers and file system providers.
 The default configuration is set up to run in Windows/Internet Information Services using the Sqlite database provider and the local file system provider.

-See also: Hosting in Linux
+See also: Hosting in Azure App Service Hosting in Linux

 Basic Setup